greenelab/deep-review/sections/04_study.md

-The study of cellular structure and core biological processes -- transcription, translation, signaling, metabolism, etc. -- in humans and model organisms will greatly impact human disease over the long horizon [@tag:Nih_curiosity].
-Understanding cellular systems and predicting how they are altered by genetic variation and respond to environmental perturbations remain daunting tasks.
+The study of cellular structure and core biological processes -- transcription, translation, signaling, metabolism, etc. -- in humans and model organisms will greatly impact our understanding of human disease over the long horizon [@tag:Nih_curiosity].
+Predicting how cellular systems are altered by genetic variation and respond to environmental perturbations remain daunting tasks.
 Deep learning offers new approaches for modeling biological processes and integrating multiple types of omic data [@doi:10.1038/ncomms13090], which could eventually help predict how these processes are disrupted in disease.
 Recent work has already advanced our ability to identify and interpret genetic variants, study microbial communities, and predict protein structures (which relates to the problems discussed in the drug development section).
 In addition, unsupervised deep learning has enormous potential for discovering novel cellular states from gene expression, fluorescence microscopy, and other types of data that ultimately prove to be clinically relevant.

 Progress has been rapid in genomics and imaging, fields where important tasks are readily adapted to well-established deep learning paradigms.
 One